 “In the concluding chapter of “Kansas,” Frank assigns “a large part of the blame for the backlash phenomenon” to the “criminal stupidity” of the Democratic Party in abandoning its commitment to labor and economic justice in pursuit of white-collar votes and corporate contributions.
 The DLC in particular, he writes, thinks that “to collect the votes and — more important — the money of these coveted constituencies,” Democrats must stand firm on issues like abortion rights while making “endless concessions on economic issues” such as NAFTA, welfare, privatization and deregulation.
 The result?
 Democrats become Tweedledum to the Republicans’ Tweedledee on the laissez-faire economy, leaving their opponents free to woo blue-collar voters with backlash issues.”
 This article goes on to ask: “Has the DLC taken economic issues off the table?
 “Of course they haven’t taken them off the table — they’ve just become Republicans.”

-We all should know by now that the impact of Clinton policies in the 1990′s have been disastr0us to our economy.
+We all should know by now that the impact of Clinton policies in the 1990′s have been disastrous to our economy.
 Specifically, NAFTA and related trade agreements have led to huge exportation of jobs.
 Ending “welfare as we know it” has led to large increases in poverty.
 Repeal of Glass-Steagall in regulating the banks led directly to the 2008 crash and great recession.
 The Democratic Party has proven it is just another faction of the Corporatist Party which controls our political system.
 As I described in a blog in July 2013, Barack Obama has taken it to another level preparing the country for a complete corporate fascist, totalitarian nation.
-We are near the edge of a point of no return.
-Jill Dalton describes this well in her Ebook of September 2012.

-I have no illusion that this will be a difficult task, primarily because the corporations which continue to support and fund the duopoly want to retain it.
-The two political parties want to retain it and they are both supported by the corporate media.
+Americans are clearly unhappy with the current two party system and in a poll by Gallup conducted in October 2013 that is shown conclusively.
+Ralph Nader published a blog in February 2014 suggesting a way the duopoly might be attacked.
+I have no illusion that this will not be a difficult task, primarily because the corporations which continue to support and fund the duopoly want to retain it.
+The two political parties are both supported by the corporate media.
 So it will be the people versus the system—the status quo.
 But I also have no doubts it has to be done.
-So I will start with some suggestions and invite others to join in.
+So I will start with some suggestions and invite others to contribute.

 You may object by saying well this will open the floodgates for the corporations to come in and fill the “vacuum.”
-The corporations are already there; it is delusional to think you can have any significant impact on the two political parties by withholding support and funding.
+The corporations are already there; it is delusional to think you can have any significant impact on the two political parties by continuing to suport them.
 You can better use your time exposing the corporations for what they are doing and direct economic boycotts against them!
-Support alternative media including investigative journalists who do not work for any corporate media!!
+Support alternative media including investigative journalists who do not work for any corporate media, i.e giant corporations!
 And support and encourage more whistle blowers who expose our government’s wrong doing.

 Examples of those are: 1) Demanding that we significantly diminish our war mongering imperialism around the world in the name of “national defense, support for democracy, and humanitarianism”.
 We all know what a smoke screen that has provided for justifying every intervention and invasion our leaders in government have tried.
 2) Demanding that the defense budget be decreased and that those funds be allocated to domestic needs.
 3) Demanding that the government play a real role in education and employment.
 4) Demanding that we address the income/wealth inequities that have been created from the tax reductions and tax loop holes for the wealthy and the corporations.
 5) Demanding that we address poverty and hunger in this country.
 6) Demanding that we address the problems that have been created from our continued dependence upon fossil fuels and the resulting climate crisis.
 In effect, demanding that we emphasize “human” needs and values, not the values of simply power and money which currently motivate and drive America’s dying political system.